-Town of Fairhaven Managed/Owned:
+Managed/Owned: Town of Fairhaven

 Location: Fort Street

 Description: Fort Phoenix consists of a beach and a pre-civil war fort with cannons.
 The Fort is a significant historical structure and a key tourist attraction.
 A twenty car paved parking lot is provided.